 You were drunk, but I’m the one who can’t remember.

-Back in 7th grade, you were the star kid all the girls had a crush on, and I was the smart girl who had her own group of geek friends and like all high-school movies, we were forcibly made partners but where it went wrong was you shifted schools the next year and we left it there, at constantly annoying and being annoyed at each other.
+Back in 7th grade, you were the star kid all the girls had a crush on, and I was the smart girl who had her own group of geek friends and like all high-school movies, we were forcibly made partners (and would eventually fall in love) but where it went wrong was you shifted schools the next year and we left it there, at constantly annoying and being annoyed at each other.
 We weren’t given a second chance at this.
 Until 4 months ago.